FahimJadid/Numnum-react-refresher/06 - Episode Six/Readme.md

   | Scale        | You have to scale the entire application, even if only certain functional areas experience an increase in demand. | You can scale individual microservices as required, which saves overall scaling costs.                                                                               |
   | Investment   | Low upfront investment at the cost of increased ongoing and maintenance efforts.                                  | Additional time and cost investment to set up the required infrastructure and build team competency.
 However, long-term cost savings, maintenance, and adaptability. |

+- # Q: What is Shimmer UI?

+  - Ans: A better way to show loading states is to use a shimmer UI.
+A shimmer UI is a version of the UI that doesn’t contain actual content, but instead mimics the layout and shapes of the content that will eventually appear.
+It uses a gradient animation that creates a shimmering effect over the placeholders, giving the user a sense of motion and progress.

+  `A shimmer UI has many benefits over traditional loading indicators:`

+  - It improves the perceived performance of the app by making it seem faster and more responsive.
+  - It reduces the cognitive load on the user by providing visual cues about the type and structure of the content that is being loaded.
+  - It eliminates surprises and confusion by showing a consistent and predictable UI before and after loading.
+  - It enhances the aesthetic appeal and user satisfaction by creating a smooth and elegant transition from loading to loaded.

 ### Building the app with Real API Data:

 # Page Loads => Render => Fetch Data/API call => Render